 Tops to Wear When You Don’t Want to Go Sleeveless (Annual Post)

-This is a look I’ve recently come to really like.
-The elbow length sleeve hits just above the elbow.
-The trick for not falling into the trap of looking old when wearing this style (god forbid!) is to make sure the sleeve fits close to the arm rather than being loose.
+An elbow sleeve tee features a sleeve length that hits just above the elbow.
+The trick for not falling into the trap of looking frumpy when wearing this style (heaven forbid!) is to make sure the sleeve fits close to the arm rather than being loose.

-The classic white shirt or blouse is a go-to for looking fresh and feeling cool while keeping arms covered.
+The classic white shirt or blouse is a go-to for looking and feeling cool while keeping arms covered.
 The white color doesn’t absorb heat the way darker colors do, and you always have the option of rolling the sleeves up to give arms a bit of air.
 It’s also fun to layer a lightweight, dark color camisole underneath for a little surprise accent.

 The classic summer look of linen is a great, keep-cool option.
 There are a lot of style options in loose fitting linen tops that can keep at least the top part of your arms covered.
-You have to accept that it’s going to be wrinkled, because that’s just linen.
+You have to accept that it’s going to be wrinkled because that’s just linen.
 And there’s something classy about the rumpled appearance of linen.

 And Then There Are Times for Sleeveless

-There are going to be times that the right thing is sleeveless.
+There are going to be times that the right thing is to go sleeveless.
 Tropical vacations fall into that category.
-And times when you’re wearing a topper over a sleeveless top or dress and it gets too warm to leave the topper on, so you’ll be sleeveless although you may not have planned it.
+And sometimes when you’re wearing a topper over a sleeveless top (like the striped topper below) it may get too warm to leave the topper on, so you’ll be sleeveless although you may not have planned it.
 Here are a few tips to shed the best light on your sleeveless look:

-- Pattern and texture – Wearing a top or dress with a print (this leopard tank) or interesting fabric is another way to draw the eye to someplace other than your bare arms.
+- Pattern and texture – Wearing a top or dress with a print, like the leopard print below, or in an interesting fabric is another way to draw the eye to someplace other than your bare arms.

 And sometimes we might just say, who cares?
 I’m going to wear what I like.